-11 Tie Breaker (All Year Groups)
+10 Tie Breaker (All Year Groups)

-- 11.1 Where there are more applications than places remaining in any of the oversubscription categories, the order in which places will be allocated will be determined by the distance between the child's home address (as defined by this policy) and either the Clocktower site or the Beulah site (whichever is closer) with those living nearest that site receiving highest priority. - 11.2 Distance will be measured using London Borough of Croydon's computerised geographic information system (GIS) in a straight line from the child's home address to the designated entrance of the either the Clocktower site or the Beulah site, using geographical reference points by the National Land and Property Gazetteer (NLPG). - 11.3 Where the child lives in a multi-dwelling building (for example, an apartment block), distance will be measured from same specific reference point in the building so that the distance will be the same for all children living there. - 11.4 Where two or more children live an equal distance from the Clocktower site or the Beulah site (including where they live in the same multi-dwelling building), the order in which places are allocated will be determined by random allocation supervised by someone who is independent of the Academy.
+10.1 Where there are more applications than places remaining in any of the oversubscription categories, the order in which places will be allocated will be determined by the distance between the child's home address (as defined by this policy) and the Academy, with those living nearest receiving highest priority.

+- 10.2 Distance will be measured using London Borough of Croydon's computerised geographic information system (GIS) in a straight line from the child's home address to the designated entrance of the Academy, using geographical reference points by the National Land and Property Gazetteer (NLPG). - 10.3 Where the child lives in a multi-dwelling building (for example, an apartment block), distance will be measured from same specific reference point in the building so that the distance will be the same for all children living there. - 10.4 Where two or more children live an equal distance from the Academy (including where they live in the same multi-dwelling building), the order in which places are allocated will be determined by random allocation supervised by someone who is independent of the Academy.

-12 Child's Home Address
+11 Child's Home Address

-- 12.1 The child's home address is the residential (not business) address of their parent (as defined in this policy) at which they live and sleep for more than 50% of their time from Sunday to Thursday night during term time.
-It will usually be the address at which they are registered with their GP, hospital, dentist and/or optician, and/or where Child Benefit/Child Tax Credit (if eligible) is claimed, at the time of application. - 12.2 Where any uncertainty arises in respect of the child's home address, the Academy reserves the right to seek documentary evidence to determine which address meets the definition stated above.
-For the avoidance of doubt, it is the address which meets this definition that will be used to process the application, which may not be the address given by the parent. - 12.3 Where the child/child's family is/are not living in the area of the Academy at the time the application is submitted, the application will still be accepted and processed.
+- 11.1 The child's home address is the residential (not business) address of their parent (as defined in this policy) at which they live and sleep for more than 50% of their time from Sunday to Thursday night during term time.
+It will usually be the address at which they are registered with their GP, hospital, dentist and/or optician, and/or where Child Benefit/Child Tax Credit (if eligible) is claimed, at the time of application. - 11.2 Where any uncertainty arises in respect of the child's home address, the Academy reserves the right to seek documentary evidence to determine which address meets the definition stated above.
+For the avoidance of doubt, it is the address which meets this definition that will be used to process the application, which may not be the address given by the parent. - 11.3 Where the child/child's family is/are not living in the area of the Academy at the time the application is submitted, the application will still be accepted and processed.
 However, the address used will be the child's current address unless the application is supported by documentary evidence of the future new address which will meet the definition set out above (for example, a signed tenancy agreement, formal mortgage offer, HMLR title deed/document.

-13 Children of UK Armed Forces Personnel/Crown Servants
+12 Children of UK Armed Forces Personnel/Crown Servants

-13.1 Applications for the admission of children of UK Armed Forces personnel with a confirmed posting, or Crown servants returning from overseas, will be accepted and processed in advance of the family's arrival in the area, as long as the application is accompanied by an official letter giving a relocation date and a Unit postal address or quartering area address for use in applying the oversubscription criteria.

-13.2 The address at which the child will live will be used to apply the oversubscription criteria, provided parents provide some evidence of the intended address (for example, a signed tenancy agreement, mortgage offer, HMLR title deed/document, official letter confirming exchange of contracts etc.).
+- 12.1 Applications for the admission of children of UK Armed Forces personnel with a confirmed posting, or Crown servants returning from overseas, will be accepted and processed in advance of the family's arrival in the area, as long as the application is accompanied by an official letter giving a relocation date and a Unit postal address or quartering area address for use in applying the oversubscription criteria. - 12.2 The address at which the child will live will be used to apply the oversubscription criteria, provided parents provide some evidence of the intended address (for example, a signed tenancy agreement, mortgage offer, HMLR title deed/document, official letter confirming exchange of contracts etc.).
 Alternatively, where requested by parents, a Unit or quartering address will be used for this purpose.

-14 Twins, Triplets and Siblings of a Higher Multiple Birth (Year 7 to Year 11 Only)
+13 Twins, Triplets and Siblings of a Higher Multiple Birth (Year 7 to Year 11 Only)